I was 24 years of age and I was living in Hawaii. What could be better? I was employed AND I was living in paradise.

-A friend of mine named Fred Randall showed me a Chevron Gas station auto map.
+A friend of mine named Fred Randall showed me a Chevron Gas Station auto map.
 He pointed to an image of a dormant volcano that was located in the mountains above and behind Waikiki.
 He challenged me to go hiking with him and explore it.
 By looking at the map, we drove to the first valley to the right of St. Louis Heights.
-Now days you can see it with Google Maps.
+Now days on Google.com you can see it with Google Maps.
 It is Makiki Heights above Palolo Valley.
 It looks like a round area on the map.
 It is called Ka’au Crater.
-Take a look with the URL below.
+Go to Google.com and search for Ka’au Crater or try URL below.

 When you walk out toward the middle it was kind of mushy and with every step your feet threatened to sink into the water.
 The place gave us the impression that no one had ever been there before, but I doubt if that’s really true.
 It was a nice adventure.
 That is why I remember it so vividly.

 We were thirsty, On the way back down it started to sprinkle.
-When the rain drops got bigger, we put on our military oil cloth rain ponchos with the built-in hood.
+When the rain drops got bigger, we put on our military oilcloth rain ponchos with the built-in hood.
 That kept the rain off of us.
-Even better we were able to quench our thirst by holding the rain poncho out with our arms.
+Even better we were able to quench our thirst by extending the rain poncho out with our arms.
 This spread the poncho out enough to collect some fresh rainwater.
 We were able to slurp it up and satisfy our thirsts.

 (C) 2019 John A. Peters The date of this hike is circa 1961